Mile High Keylime Pound Cake made with a cream cheese base and keylime extract. It's yellow and green inside for a bit of an Easter theme!

 Using a hand or stand mixer, cream the butter together with the cream cheese.
 Then slowly add in the granulated sugar.
 Mix on medium speed until creamy, yet light and fluffy (approximately five minutes).

 Add the Keylime Emulsion to the batter.
-Then add the eggs to the bowl one at a time, mixing well after each addition before adding the next egg.
+Then add the eggs to the bowl one at a time, mixing until combined before adding the next egg.
 Mix in the flour 1 c at a time, until combined into the batter.

 Spray a 18-cup bundt pan with baking spray.
 First pour one bowl of green f\batter into the bundt pan and spread it evenly.
 Repeating with the yellow batter and then lastly add the other green batter.
 (Make sure to clean your tools between colors or use a new tool to prevent blending the colors).